ztleeUT/Physics-Simulations/README.md

 ## **Overview**

 Each project is organized into its own subfolder with a dedicated README, source code, and supporting materials.
+When clicking the mybinder link and the plots do not load, try running all cells.

 - **Projectile Motion with Quadratic Drag** *(completed)*
   Numerical integration of 2D projectile motion with and without air resistance, including visualization and parameter exploration.